 - · there is no relevant audit information of which the charitable company's auditor is unaware; and - the trustees have taken all steps that they ought to have taken to make themselves aware of any relevant audit information and to establish that the auditor is aware of that information.

-Trustees' Report, incorporating a Strategic Report, was approved by order of the members of the board of trustees on .41.2.19.... and signed on its behalf by:
+The trustees' report, incorporating a Strategic Report, was approved by order of the members of the board of trustees on 23/12/20.... and signed on its behalf by: